 Information for candidates

-We want the Forestry Commission to be as representative as it can be of the communities we serve so we encourage applications from all sections of the community.
+We want Forestry England to be as representative as it can be of the communities we serve so we encourage applications from everyone.

-Successful candidates will start at the minimum of the pay band.
-On the recommendation of the Selection Board, a higher starting salary may be authorised if you have qualifications and/or experience we consider to be of exceptional special value.
+Successful candidates will start at the minimum of the pay band and their salary will be paid monthly in arrears by credit transfer.
+A higher salary could be authorised on the recommendation of the Selection Board if you have qualifications and/or experience we consider to be of exceptional special value.

 If you are successful, we will carry out pre-employment screening to ensure that you are qualified for the appointment.
 This will include verification of identity, a written health assessment and a criminal records check.
 To enable completion it will be necessary to see original copies of documents such as a birth certificate, passport and education certificates.
 Upon completion of satisfactory checks, we will then make a formal offer of employment.

 Open and fair competition

 Our recruitment processes are underpinned by the principle of selection for appointment on merit on the basis of open and fair competition as outlined in the Civil Service recruitment principles.

 If you feel your application has not been treated in accordance with these principles, please contact email@example.com or write to:

 If you are not satisfied with the response you receive, you can contact the Office of the Civil Service Commission.

 We aim to offer diverse and satisfying career opportunities.
 Movement between the different divisions of the organisation is encouraged.
 Commitment is given to ensuring that all staff are trained and developed to meet the needs of their respective roles.
 HR management procedures, structures and conditions of service are common to Forestry England as a whole.